Do you focus on capturing product stories or customer-hero stories? The answer can make a huge difference in your sales and marketing results.

 So, what do the 13% high achievers have that others don’t?
-They connect emotionally to their buyers.
+They connect emotionally with their buyers.

-That’s why interviewed Mike Bosworth.
+That’s why I interviewed Mike Bosworth.
 If you don’t know Mike Bosworth already, he is a thought leader in the sales space.
-And he’s had a profound influence on how we sell and market, especially those who are in B2B.
+And he’s had a profound influence on how we sell and market, especially those in B2B.

 In this interview, we talk about the power of customer-hero stories to connect emotionally with buyers to facilitate their buying journey.